ajo01/canvasToPDF-webviewer-react-sample/README.md

 ## Demo

-In the App.js file, you will see several sample draw functions already implemented to see how the canvasToPDF api can be used.
+In the App.js file, you will see several sample draw functions already implemented to see how the CanvasToPDF api can be used.

 There are 5 sample draw functions: